investian/investian.in/content/pages/index.md

         subtitle: >-
           Explained with live practical case-studies from listed companies in NSE
-        content: >+
+        content: >

           Stop betting on complex technical charts & useless indicators.

+          Understand the core rules and philosophy of investing and business analysis through practical simulations & real-time case studies of listed companies in Indian Stock markets.

-          Start learning to invest even if you are from a non-finance background, whether you are a student or self-employed.
+          Start learning to invest even if you are from a non-finance background.
         actions:
           - label: Learn More
             url: /style-guide